bagder/http2-explained/en/part1.md

 - 8.5: Added some current usage numbers
 - 8.3.1: Mention Internet Explorer too
 - 8.3.2: Added "missing implementations"
-- 8.4.4: Mention that TLS also increases success rate
+- 8.4.4: Mention that TLS also increases the success rate